nicolayro/scripts/README.md

 # scripts

 ## ntnu
-Lists all projects in the 'ntnu' folder, and changes directory to the selected directory
+Lists all projects in the 'ntnu' folder, and change directory to the selected project

+## projects
+Lists all projects in the 'projects' folder, and change directory to the selected project